Dear Ms. Vicki,

-My sister-in-law doesn’t work.
-Instead, she is on welfare and she hangs out all day with her shiftless, no account boyfriend.
+My sister-in-law doesn't work.
+Instead, she is on welfare and hangs out all day with her shiftless, no-account boyfriend.

-Instead of her taking her food stamps and the money she receives from the state and spending it on Jack, they sell the food stamps and buy pot!
+Instead of her taking her food stamps and the money she receives from the state and spending it on Jack, they sell the food stamps and buy marijuana!

-My mother-in-law and father-in-law witness what is going on and they don’t try to intervene.
-Yes, they will keep Jack on the weekends, but they will use my sister-in-law’s EBT (food stamp card) and give her the money for the purchase when they know she is a pot head.
+My parents-in-law witness what is going on but don't try to intervene.
+Yes, they will keep Jack on weekends, but they will use my sister-in-law's EBT (food stamp card) and give her the money for the purchase when they know she is a pothead.

 Jack visits us in the summer.
-We are able to give him his own room, nutritious meals, healthy play activities, and upkeep his hygiene.
+We are able to give him his own room, nutritious meals, healthy play activities, and keep up his hygiene.
 We take him to church with our three children so he can have a good spiritual upbringing.

 We are afraid they are ruining Jack and he won't be able to have a good future unless we try to get custody of him.

-I think Jack needs some special services too because he is barely reading and he will be in the third grade soon.
-If we take custody of him, he would be able to get the services he needs and he will be in a great environment.
+I think Jack needs special services too because he is barely reading though he will be in the third grade soon.
+If we take custody of him, he would be able to get the services he needs and be in a great environment.